Clear Sky Lodge Airport

 Clear Sky Lodge Airport (FAA LID: CLF) is a public-use airport located four nautical miles (7 km) south of the central business district of Clear, Alaska, United States.
 This airport is privately owned by Rabideau's Clear Sky Lodge.

-Note that CLF is not the IATA code for that airport; CLF has been assigned by IATA to the Coltishall military airbase in England, now closed.
+CLF is not the IATA code for that airport; CLF has been assigned by IATA to the Coltishall military airbase in England, now closed.

 Facilities and aircraft

 Clear Sky Lodge Airport has one runway designated 2/20 with a 2,500 by 20 ft (762 x 6 m) gravel and dirt surface.
 For 12-month period ending December 31, 2005, the airport had 800 aircraft operations, an average of 66 per month, all of which were general aviation.